secmff/my_entry/README.md

 And all is well again.
 Notice that in this example `redis03` is now master over two sets of slots.
 This is bad for performace and I've found that stopping `redis03` at this point leads to troubles.
-So we must move on of the master back after a failure like this.
+So we must move one master back after a failure like this.
 ```bash
 vagrant ssh redis01 --command '/opt/redis/bin/redis-cli -h 192.168.33.11 -p 6379 cluster failover'
 ```